MatteoZambra/mga/README.md

 1. Create a `./data/` directory in the root directory
 2. Create a directory for each one of the years to analyze.
 For example: `./data/2024/`
 3. In this directory, place a file named `Synthesis_<YEAR>_cat.*`.
 It may be `csv`, `xls`, `xlsx`
+4. Also in this directory, place a file named `dispo_init.csv`.
+This file should contain the initial stock value.

 The source data file format can be specified in the configuration file.

 ### Data format
 The expected data source file is expected to be formatted as follows

+#### Source spreadsheet

 | Date | Category | Amount |
 | ---- | -------- | ------ |